brenordv/micropython-snippets/readme.md

 # MicroPython Snippets

-I'll save in this repo snippets of code that I use when creating something with Micro Python.
+I save snippets of code in this repository that I use when working with MicroPython.

-To know what each snippet does, please refer to the readme file inside the folder.
+To understand what each snippet does, please refer to the README file inside the corresponding folder.

-One of the main reasons I created this repo is because I always lost the code from previous projects, and I had to rewrite everything from scratch.
-So, I decided to create some semi-decent code snippets that I can reuse in future projects.
-I hope this repo helps you as much as it helps me.
+One of the main reasons I created this repository is that I frequently lose code from previous projects and have to rewrite everything from scratch.
+To avoid this, I decided to create some well-structured code snippets that I can reuse in future projects.
+I hope this repository helps you as much as it helps me.

+It's worth noting that not all code snippets are related to sensors.
+Some are more generic or encapsulate specific functionalities, such as loading a configuration file, handling WiFi connections, making HTTP requests, and more.

-## Important notes
+## Important Notes

-- Unless specified otherwise, consider all examples using Micropython v1.23.0 (2024-06-02) on a Raspberry Pi Pico.
+- Unless specified otherwise, all examples assume MicroPython v1.23.0 (2024-06-02) running on a Raspberry Pi Pico.
-- All snippets/classes as provided AS-IS, and although I've tested all of them, It was not a thorough test.
-So, please use them at your own risk.
-No warranty/guarantee is provided.
+- All snippets and classes are provided **AS-IS**.
+Although I have tested them, they have not undergone thorough testing.
+Use them at your own risk.
+No warranty or guarantee is provided.
-- I've added the Pico Pinout image in each snippet folder, so everything you need is inside the  main folder of the sensor you want.
+- Each snippet folder includes a Pico pinout image, so everything you need is inside the main folder of the sensor you are working with.